aaltogamers/AG_web/src/content/events/ag-csgo-tournament-fall-2022.md

   2022.

   Gather up your team of young (or old) hitters to compete for a prize pool of a 1000€ or come just to have fun with your best mates!
-Online qualifiers will be held on Sunday 27.11. and the four best teams will face off in live finals at Design factory on Saturday 3.12.
+The four best teams from the online qualifiers will face off in the live finals.
 ---

 ### TICKETS